mulesoft-catalyst/reliable-messaging-example-api/README.md

-# Reliable Messaing Using Rabbit MQ
+# Reliable Messaging Using Rabbit MQ

 This is an example API to showcase how reliable messaging can be achieved using RabbitMQ as a messaging platform